iqlab-africa/starter-example/README.md

 The Bot searches videos about football as defined by the world and as defined by the United States.
 It searches the web using a SERP API and filters the results before sending them to the starter backend where they are saved in a database.
 The bot is deployed on Robocorp's Control Room (the screenshots represents the experience).
 The iOS/Android/Web app starts and stops the VideoBot and consumes the search result.
 Please see the code in the other 2 repos.

 ### Running the VideoBot in a Control Room process
+The bot is uploaded to the Control Room using the Robocorp Visual Studio Code plugin.
+The extension needs an API key which can be obtained via the Integrations tab in the Control Room console ()

 <img width="1549" alt="Screenshot 2024-08-06 at 00 35 06" src="https://github.com/user-attachments/assets/7da3a31b-59f9-4dd6-af21-9ac70b76c681">